Edgar Manske

-Edgar John "Eggs" Manske (July 4, 1912 – January 27, 2002) was a professional American football player who played six seasons in the National Football League (NFL).
-Manske was the last college player to play without a football helmet.
+Edgar John "Eggs" Manske (July 4, 1912 – January 27, 2002) was an American professional football player who was an end for six seasons in the National Football League (NFL).
+Manske was the last college football player to play without a helmet.
 Manske played in two NFL championship games with the Chicago Bears, including the historic 1940 NFL Championship Game, a 73–0 victory over the Washington Redskins.

 Early life and college career

 Manske was born in 1912 in Nekoosa, Wisconsin.
 He graduated from Alexander High School (renamed Nekoosa High School).

 A member of the College Football Hall of Fame, Manske excelled in college at both football and basketball.
 A three-year letterman at Northwestern, he began his football career as a walk-on, became a starter during his sophomore season after excelling as a substitute end in a 1930 game against Notre Dame, and ended his career as team Most Valuable Player in 1933.
 Manske was elected to the All-Big Ten Conference and United Press International All-America teams in 1933.
 He was also named to the All-Big Ten team in basketball in 1933.
 In his senior year, Manske played all sixty minutes against Ohio State, Notre Dame, Minnesota, and Illinois, and all but two minutes against Michigan.